AdrijeGuha/Battery_Monitoring_-_Alarm/README.md

     pip install requirements.txt
     ```

-3. Ensure you have the alarm audio file in the specified path (`./audio/piano-chilled-melody.wav`).
+3. Ensure the alarm audio file is in the specified path (`./audio/piano-chilled-melody.wav`).

 ## Usage